DeepVariant training using Parabricks

 Number of GPUs to use for a run.
 GPUs 0..(NUM_GPUS-1) will be used.

-We provide a Jupyter Notebook with a more detailed example of re-training DeepVariant 1.5 using Parabricks and additional instructions on the model_train and model_eval steps.
+We provide a Jupyter Notebook here with a detailed example of re-training DeepVariant 1.6.1 using Parabricks, along with more instructions on the performing the model_train and model_eval steps.

 See also the DeepVariant training documentation, and the original Shuffle program.